athena-framework/athena/docs/cli.md

-# CLI Commands
+# CLI

-Athena makes it easy to define custom CLI commands.
+## Commands

-## Creating Commands
+Athena makes it easy to define CLI commands.
+These commands are included when you build your program; which can be used for data migration, disable/enable user accounts, or other commonly used developer related tasks.

-A command is created by creating a struct that inherits from `Athena::Cli::Command`.
+A command is created by defining a struct that inherits from `Athena::Cli::Command`.

 ```Crystal
 require "athena/cli"